 Welcome to Aarwun Gallery.
-We are proud to have been part of the cultural fabric of Canberra for over seventeen years.
+We are proud to have been part of the cultural fabric of Canberra for over eighteen years.
 We describe our collection as rich and eclectic.
 Old and new works hang side by side on our walls.
 We represent some of Australia's finest classical landscape and portrait artists as well as carrying a wide portfolio of stunning contemporary works.
 Heritage treasures from Norman Lindsay, Pro Hart and David Boyd sit alongside exquisite dot works from the indigenous community.
 Paintings, printmaking, ceramics, glass, bronze and sculpture; we embrace the endless diversity of the best which Australia has to offer.
 Open seven days and by appointment in the evening, find us on Federation Square in Canberra's Gold Creek.